LinkedInLearning/gcd-learning-the-cloud-build-ci-cd-platform-3094987/README.md

 # Google Cloud for Developers: Learning the Cloud Build CI/CD Platform
-This is the repository for the LinkedIn Learning course `Google Cloud for Developers: Learning the Cloud Build CI/CD Platform`.
+This is the repository for the LinkedIn Learning course Google Cloud for Developers: Learning the Cloud Build CI/CD Platform.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Google Cloud for Developers: Learning the Cloud Build CI/CD Platform][lil-thumbnail-url]

+The Google Cloud Platform has so many tools it’s hard to keep track.
+One of the most interesting but less talked about is Cloud Build—designed to offer a game-changing experience for developers.
+In this course, instructor Xian Ke shows you the basics of using Google Cloud Build for building, testing, deploying, and managing code on a serverless CI/CD platform.

+Get an overview of how Cloud Build fits within the larger Google Cloud Platform to better understand the overall development process.
+Learn to package code with GitHub repos, Docker containers, and artifacts in Node.js, Java, and Python.
+Test your apps along the way for functionality to get them ready for successful deployment.
+Find out how to deploy code to the Google App Engine, Cloud Run, Kubernetes, Cloud Functions, Firebase, and more.
+Upon completing this course, you’ll be ready to leverage all the features of Cloud Build for building your own applications.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.